hugosaisse/hugosaisse/README.md

 ## Hi there, I'm Hugo Mentzingen (a.k.a.
 Hugo Silva) 👋

-### 🌱 I'm a Communications Engineer, Data Scientist, AI Researcher, and Startup Co-Founder!
+### 🌱 I'm an Engineer, Data Scientist, AI Researcher, and Startup Co-Founder!

 ---